knei-knurow/lidar-visualizations/README.md

 ## RPLIDAR with STM32

-I also encourage you to follow my friend's project in which he combined lidar technology with a portable STM32 microcontroller, and created a similar visualization software but on a completely different low-level platform.
+I also encourage you to follow my friend's project in which he combined lidar technology with a portable STM32 microcontroller.
+He created a similar visualization software based on a completely different low-level platform.

 **GitHub**: [https://github.com/knei-knurow/lidar-stm32](https://github.com/knei-knurow/lidar-stm32)